ameeralns/Spleeter/README.md

 - Large files (>100MB) may timeout - consider increasing timeouts

 ### Amazon Linux Specific Issues
-- If ffmpeg installation fails, ensure EPEL repository is enabled
+- If ffmpeg installation fails, the Docker container includes it
-- For Python issues, ensure python3-devel is installed
+- For Python issues in native deployment, use Docker instead
 - Check SELinux status if service fails to start: `sudo getenforce`

 ## Original CLI Tool